NORWALK RIVER VALLEY TRAIL:

 Wilton Section:

-Starting from the Route 7 commuter lot in Wilton [Southern End]; Head out of the commuter lot to Route 7 and turn left to the junction of Wolfpit Rd.
-A cross-light gets you over busy Route 7 to the start of the hard packed gravel Norwalk River Valley Trail; East Side Wilton Center Loop.
+Starting from the Route 7 commuter lot [Southern End]; Head out of the commuter lot to Route 7 and turn left to the junction of Wolfpit Rd.
+A cross-light gets you over busy Route 7 to the start of the hard packed gravel Wilton Center Loop.
 Map Board.
 Heading North, you head into the woods and soon cross Gaylord Dr. The trail winds its way up the hilly woods briefly following Chestnut Hill Brook before crossing a short boardwalk at 0.4 miles.
 Cross Raymond Lane after 0.7 miles.
 The trail continues north crossing Sharp Hill Rd at 1.3 miles.
 Sharp Hill Road parking lot and Map Board.
 Trail crests and starts a more downhill route.
 Cross a boardwalk and come to an intersection at 1.9 miles.

 Note; Left brings you out to Twin Oak Lane parking lot.
 Map Board.

 Continuing straight the trail currently ends at a bridge just before Skunk Lane at 2.2 miles.
-Future plans call for continuing the trail north to the Cannondale RR Station where you'll be able to connect to the West Side Wilton Center Loop.
+Future plans call for continuing the trail North, 1 mile, to Pimpewaug Rd in 2025.

-Starting from the Route 7 commuter lot in Wilton [Southern End]; Head out of the commuter lot to Route 7 and turn left to the junction of Wolfpit Rd.
-This section of the Norwalk River Valley Trail; West Side Wilton Center Loop currently utilizes on-road sections.
-Travel West (Left) on-road (sidewalk available) along Wolfpit Rd for almost 0.4 miles to Horseshoe Rd East and turn right.
+Starting from the Route 7 commuter lot [Southern End]; Head out of the commuter lot to Route 7 and turn left to the junction of Wolfpit Rd.
+This section of the Wilton Center Loop currently utilizes on-road sections.
+Travel left, West, on-road (sidewalk available) along Wolfpit Rd for almost 0.4 miles to Horseshoe Rd East and turn right.
 On your left will be Horseshoe Road parking lot.
-A paved trail travels past the southern end of the pond bringing you to Horseshoe Rd West.
-This residential road travels North up the west side of the pond to River Rd.
-Here, you'll pick up a narrow paved trail which travels north alongside River Rd.
+A paved trail travels past the Southern End of the pond bringing you to Horseshoe Rd West.
+This residential road travels North, up the West Side of the pond to River Rd.
+Here, you'll pick up a narrow paved trail which travels North, alongside River Rd.
 River Rd becomes Old Ridgefield Rd at 1.2 miles where you continue on-road (sidewalk available) through the quaint downtown.
-When you come to a wide intersection with a small island continue straight along Center St. Immediately take your first right into Old Post Office Square (spot an NRVT sign) and travel through the parking lot where you'll pick up the hard packed gravel Norwalk River Valley Trail; West Side Wilton Center Loop as it travels underneath Ridgefield Rd next to the Norwalk River at 1.5 miles.
+When you come to a wide intersection with a small island continue straight along Center St. Immediately take your first right into Old Post Office Square (spot an NRVT sign) and travel through the parking lot where you'll pick up the hard packed gravel Wilton Center Loop as it travels underneath Ridgefield Rd next to the Norwalk River at 1.5 miles.
 Travel through Merwin Meadows Park past a soccer field and across the Comstock Brook where you'll pass a beach and playground before coming to the Merwin Meadows Park parking lot at 1.8 miles.
 Travel through the parking lot and you'll come to a Map Board.
 The wide gravel trail continues to the left of the Map Board heading into the woods and alongside the river.
 Continue straight past a spur trail on your left alongside the Norwalk River and you'll soon come to School Rd after 2.4 miles.
-Head right on-road past Cider Mill School to a cross-walk where you'll find a Map Board across the road.
-Pick up a narrow paved path that heads right then left alongside Kristine Lilly Way.
-Pass by ball fields and a parking lot before reaching Catalpa Rd and Wilton High School at 2.8 miles.
-Cross the road to the paved path and follow right out to Route 7.
-Head left utilizing the sidewalk past Wilton High School.
-Turn left just past the school towards the parking lots and make an immediate right.
-Travel straight through the parking lot where you'll pick up the gravel trail as it travels past the soccer field and into the woods.
-You'll come to an intersection, head left.
-This will bring you to Allen's Meadows Park after 3.2 miles.
-More ball fields located here.
-Future plans call for continuing the Norwalk River Valley Trail north.
+Head right, North, on-road (narrow paved path available) to the Cider Mill School entrance, where you'll find a Map Board across the road.
+The narrow paved path then turns left, alongside Kristine Lilly Way.
+Pass by ball fields and a parking lot before coming to Catalpa Rd and Wilton High School at 2.8 miles.
+Cross the road to the paved path and follow it right, out to Route 7.
+Head left, North, utilizing the sidewalk past Wilton High School.
+Come to the entrance to Allens Meadows Park at 3.2 miles.
+Parking lot.

 Ridgefield Section:

-Ridgefield is planning to build its first section of the NRVT from the Simpaug Tpke north 1.5 miles to Fire Hill Rd in Redding in 2023.
+Ridgefield is planning to build its first section of the NRVT from the Simpaug Tpke, North, 1.5 miles, to Fire Hill Rd in Redding in 2025.
+See; Map Below.

 Redding Section: